 6. Vary the Spelling

-If you have a traditional name you love, but want to add a little fun to it, you can change the spelling.
-This is an easy way to give your child the name you love but also add a little flair to a name that is more common.
+You can change the spelling if you have a traditional name you love but want to add a little fun to it.
+This is an easy way to give your child the name you love and add a little flair to a more common name.
 Ashley becomes Ashleigh or Ashlee.
 Mark becomes Marc.
 However, be warned.
 Your child may be frustrated you gave them a spelling everyone gets wrong.

 7. Don’t Overthink It

-If this article has only stressed you out more, let me give you some good news.
+If this article has only caused more stress, let me give you some good news.
 Once you have your baby, the name is instantly them!
 Even if you have stressed over names for months . . .
 I have heard very few mothers say they regret the name they chose.
 So have fun and get creative!